quiltingcode/events-backend-api/README.md

 ### Search and Filter

-+ As a developer/superuser I can view filtered fields so that I can see the events created count when viewing a profile
-+ As a developer/superuser I can view filtered fields so that I can see the events attended count when viewing a profile
-+ As a developer/superuser I can view filtered fields so that I can see the followers count when viewing a profile
-+ As a developer/superuser I can view filtered fields so that I can see the following count when viewing a profile
-+ As a developer/superuser I can view filtered fields so that I can easily see the interested count when viewing an event
-+ As a developer/superuser I can view filtered fields so that I can easily see the going count when viewing an event
-+ As a developer/superuser I can view filtered fields so that I can easily see the comments count when viewing an event
-+ As a developer/superuser I can view filtered fields so that I can easily see the average rating when viewing an event
-+ As a developer/superuser I can view filtered fields so that I can easily see the review counts when viewing a review
 + As a developer/superuser I can see a search field in the events list so that I can search for a specific event
++ As a developer/superuser I can filter the events list by category so that I can see only the events relating to one desired category
++ As a developer/superuser I can view a list of events by profiles I follow so that I can see only the events relating to profiles that I like
++ As a developer/superuser I can view a list of profiles followed by another profile so that I can see which profiles are following it
++ As a developer/superuser I can view a list of events I have posted an interested or going id to so that I can see only the events I am interested in attending
++ As a developer/superuser I can view a list of events relating to just one profile so that I can see only the events posted by a single user
++ As a developer/superuser I can view a list of comments linked to a particular event so that I can see see the comments relating to one single event id
++ As a developer/superuser I can view a list of reviews linked to a particular event so that I can see see the reviews relating to one single event id

 ### Reviews